 The Council recognises that the arts have a central and distinctive contribution to make to our evolving society.
 Established in 1951, to stimulate public interest in and promote the knowledge, appreciation and practice of the arts, the Council is an

-autonomous body, which is under the aegis of the Department of Arts, Heritage & Gaeltacht.
+autonomous body, which is under the aegis of the Department of Tourism, Culture, Arts, Gaeltacht, Sport and Media.

-The Arts Council is a voluntary body of 12 members and a chair, appointed by the Minister for Arts, Heritage and the Gaeltacht for a term of five years.
-The Chair of the Arts Council is entitled to an annual fee of €8,978 and ordinary members are entitled
+The Arts Council is a voluntary body of 12 members and a chair, appointed by the Minister for Tourism, Culture, Arts, Gaeltacht, Sport and Media for a term of five years.
+The Chair of the Arts Council is entitled to an annual fee of €8,978 and ordinary

 provide additional expertise and strategic advice on different aspects of the arts, are retained on a consultancy basis.